 Book filled with blank pages tops Amazon's best seller list

-In this June 30, 2011, file photo, a United Parcel Service driver delivers packages from Amazon.com in Palo Alto, Calif.
-A joke book "written" by a conservative author and filled with blank pages in a dig at Democrats topped Amazon's list of best sellers on March 10, 2017.
+A joke book "written" by a conservative author and filled with blank pages in a dig at Democra...
+SEATTLE - A joke book "written" by a conservative author and filled with blank pages in a dig at Democrats is the top selling book on Amazon.
+"Reasons to Vote for Democrats: A Comprehensive Guide" consists of 266 pages.

 Add your comments below